FrankMartin5/The_Traveler_Project/README.md

 “Items in the room”

 - Enemies:
-Drops items on death
+Certain NPCs drop items on defeat
-2 successful hits to defeat
+2 successful correct answers to defeat an NPC
-Charges spell, player dies if still in combat for 4 turns Certain items can affect behavior
+Player loses combat if providing an incorrect answer.
+Player gains XP for each enemy that is defeated.

 # items
 Lantern: Needed for all the rooms except Great Hall, if a player enters a room without a lantern they can not see anything and won’t be able to interact.